tbl(1) — Linux manual page

 └───────────────────────────────┘

-content of the adjacent columns.
-If no such space is desired (so
+of adjacent columns.
+If such space is undesired (the rule should

-that the rule abuts the content), you can introduce “dummy”
+abut the content), you can introduce “dummy” columns with zero

-columns with zero separation and empty corresponding table
+separation and empty corresponding table entries before and/or

 .TS